lardawge/carrierwave_backgrounder/README.md

   - default
 ```

-In your CarrierWave uploader file you will need to add a cache directory as well as change cache_storage to File:
+In your CarrierWave uploader file you will need to add a cache directory as well as change cache_storage to `File`:

 ```ruby
 class AvatarUploader < CarrierWave::Uploader::Base